German revolution of 1918–1919: Historical research

+The Revolution of 1918/19 is one of the most important events in the modern history of Germany, yet it is poorly embedded in German historical memory.
+The failure of the Weimar Republic that the revolution brought into being and the Nazi era that followed it for a long time obstructed the view of the events.
+The democratic centre parties, especially the SPD, were also only minimally interested in fairly assessing the events which turned Germany into a republic.

 During the Nazi regime, works on the Weimar Republic and the German revolution published abroad and by exiles could not be read in Germany.
 Around 1935, that affected the first published history of the Weimar Republic by Arthur Rosenberg.
 In his view, the political situation at the beginning of the revolution was open: the moderate socialist and democratically oriented workforce had a chance to become the social foundation of the republic and to drive back the conservative forces.
 It failed because of bad decisions by the SPD leadership and because of the revolutionary tactics employed by the extreme left wing of the workforce.

 After 1945, West German historical research on the Weimar Republic concentrated most of all on its decline.
 In 1951, Theodor Eschenburg mostly ignored the revolutionary beginning of the republic.
 In 1955, Karl Dietrich Bracher also dealt with the German revolution from the perspective of the failed republic.
 Erich Eyck shows how little the revolution after 1945 was regarded as part of German history.
 His two-volume History of the Weimar Republic gave barely 20 pages to the events.
 The same can be said for Karl Dietrich Erdmann's contribution to the 8th edition of the Gebhardt Handbook for German History (Gebhardtsches Handbuch zur Deutschen Geschichte), whose viewpoint dominated the interpretation of events related to the German revolution after 1945.
 According to Erdmann, 1918/19 was about the choice between "social revolution in line with forces demanding a proletarian dictatorship and parliamentary republic in line with the conservative elements like the German officer corps".
 As most Social Democrats were forced to join with the old elites to prevent an imminent council dictatorship, the blame for the failure of the Weimar Republic was to be put on the extreme Left, and the events of 1918/19 were successful defensive actions of democracy against Bolshevism.